dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/create-resources-cli/create-resources-cli.md

     terraform apply
     ```

-    >Note: We are using terraform commands to provision resources in this lab.
-We will also leverage this terraform code in resource manager in upcoming lab.

-8. Review the terraform output and the created resources can be viewed on the OCI console.
+8. Review the terraform output and verify the provisioned resources on OCI console.

     ![TFAPPLY](./images/apply-output.png "Terraform Output")